 Receptionists for Calls, Chats & Texts

 Smith.ai can work with any phone system you have, and we can accept all calls and then transfer to your team, or we can be your backup, if you have someone to answer, but they're not always on, since they likely have other work and personal tasks to attend to at times that cannot always be put on hold for an incoming call.
 The kids are at home; they can't always be put on "hold" so easily.
 We also make outbound calls, so we can call back leads who complete a website contact form, clients who need a court date rescheduled, directions for a deposition that's now being held online via Zoom, etc.

-Plans start at $140/month for phone calls or website chat.
+Legal answering service plans start at $255/month for phone answering.
 Live chat agents can also answer business texts.
-We have a 24/7 free chatbot, too, so at least website visitors get a helpful and prompt response even when your budget is tight.
+We have a chatbot, too, so at least website visitors get a helpful and prompt response even when your budget is tight.

 - Calendly and Acuity - These scheduling tools work with any calendar system you're currently using (Google, Office365, iCloud, Outlook).
 Both have free options, but you'll end up likely needing a paid plan at $8-15/user/month to support multiple calendar types, consultation fees, intake questions, etc.

 - ScheduleOnce - Time-tested and just $5-10/user/month, this one is ideal if your calendar shifts often.
 You can use their Booking with Approval function so people can select 3 times, and then you pick the one that's best for you.